shef088/Aptos-NFT-Marketplace-DApp-Fullstack/README.md

 aptos info

-Open your Petra Wallet, copy your account address, and insert it in place of your-marketplace-address-here in:
+Open your Petra Wallet, copy your account address, and insert it in place of your-marketplace-address-here in Move.toml and also NFTMarketplace.move file:

 NFTMarketplace = "your-marketplace-address-here"